 Set up a free coaching appointment to receive feedback on a wide range of scientific tasks, including publications, job applications, figures, and conference talks.
 As engineers and scientists, the Communication Fellows focus on high-level issues such as motivation, audience, and clarity.
 They are not intended to be used as line-editors for grammar or English.

-The EECS Communication Lab will offer targeted workshops
+The EECS Communication Lab offers targeted workshops

 We welcome collaborations and suggestions